Toledo, Peoria and Western Railway: Post-Santa Fe activity

-On February 3, 1989, the Santa Fe sold the former TP&W right-of-way, along with a fleet of nineteen EMD GP20 locomotives, at an undisclosed cost to TP&W Acquisition, a corporation owned by SeaLand service director Gordon Fuller, and the TP&W Railway was revived as an independent company.
+On February 3, 1989, the rest of the former TP&W trackage was sold, along with a fleet of nineteen EMD GP20 locomotives, at an undisclosed cost to TP&W Acquisition, a corporation founded by SeaLand service director Gordon Fuller, and the TP&W Railway was revived as an independent company.
 The acquisition was a leveraged buyout, and the TP&W was consequently in debt to multiple investment firms, including Toronto-Dominion Bank, but Fuller, who became the TP&W's newest president, opted to use the railway's profits to pay back the firms.

 Fuller located the TP&W's newest headquarters in Bound Brook, New Jersey, since the headquarters of multiple shipping corporations were nearby.
-The TP&W subsequently developed interchange partnerships with other railroads, including CSX Transportation in Watseka, the Illinois Central (IC) in Gilman, and the Southern Pacific (SP) in Chenoa.
+The TP&W subsequently developed interchange partnerships with other railroads, including CSX Transportation in Watseka, the Illinois Central (IC) in Gilman, and the Southern Pacific in Chenoa.
 They also began to interchange unit coal trains with CSX, but they quickly lost the contract to do so to the C&NW.

 By the mid-1990s, intermodal container operations accounted for 55% of the TP&W's total traffic, and most of the containers consisted of vehicle parts for the railway's primary customers: an Isuzu plant in Lafayette, a Mitsubishi plant in Normal, and Caterpillar.
 The railway also regained their traffic around Logansport, since the Winamac Southern Railway (WSRY) was created to operate some abandoned Conrail trackage in northern Indiana.
 Some of the TP&W's diesel locomotives were repainted in grey New York Central paint schemes, as a homage to the beginning of Fuller's railroad career at a NYC management training program and his former position as a Penn Central superintendent.

 In 1995, when the Santa Fe merged with the Burlington Northern Railroad (BN) to create BNSF, the TP&W was granted trackage rights over BN's line between Peoria and Galesburg.
 In May that same year, Fuller sold a 40% interest of the TP&W to the New York, Susquehanna and Western Railway (NYS&W) for $2.25 million, and the following year, the Delaware Otsego Corporation (DO), the NYS&W's parent company, assumed full control of the TP&W. Fuller became an executive vice president with DO to continue operating the TP&W.